 Not all vein diseases are visible to the naked eye like spider veins and varicose veins; some are hidden below the surface and make themselves known in other ways.
 Lymphedema, for example, can present itself as swollen and painful areas on the legs and arms (although it can appear in other parts of the body) and is a result of a blockage in the lymphatic system.
 Early detection and treatment can prevent more serious issues from developing later.

-In addition to swelling of the legs and arms, and many other Lymphedema causes, the affected areas may also feel heavy or tired, may feel tight and difficult to bend, and may appear red and hot.
+In addition to a swelling of the legs and arms, and many other Lymphedema causes, the affected areas may also feel heavy or tired, may feel tight and difficult to bend, and may appear red and hot.
 The swelling generally does not affect limbs equally, so the swelling will be more pronounced in one leg or one arm than it does on the other.
 Diagnosis by a licensed physician is important, so if you have any of these symptoms give us a call to schedule an appointment today.

 While there are no cures, there are a variety of Lymphedema treatment options available today.
 The disease can now be managed to ensure the quality of life by combining different treatments as shown in the list below.
-The first step, as always, is diagnosis by a licensed physician.
+The first step, as always, is a diagnosis by a licensed physician.
 Once you’ve been diagnosed, the following Lymphedema treatment options may be prescribed.